 "I didn't say he wasn't allowed to.
-I just said he can t.
+I just said he can't.
 He doesn't have the information.
 WE don't have it to give him.
 We don't have any capital costs and even our recurrent costs are dicey."

-At that stage I had been with the EWS (Engineering and Water Supply) department, South Australia's water authority responsible for the entire state, for about 15 months, working on irrigation issues such as river salinity, water allocations and transfers, but it suddenly struck me that I hadn't worked on costs.
+At that stage I had been with the EWS, South Australia's water authority responsible for the entire state, for about 15 months.
+For that time I had been working mostly on irrigation issues such as river salinity, water allocations and transfers.

-It hadn't been necessary: water prices were set politically or to achieve policy ends, but they had never, at least until this announcement, been based on costs.
+It suddenly struck me that I hadn't worked much on costs or prices, which, given that I am an economist, might have seemed rather strange.
+However, it hadn't been necessary: water prices were set politically, or to achieve policy ends, but they had never, at least until this announcement, been based on costs.